katoemba/SwiftUPnP/README.md

 # SwiftUPnP
-A modern Swift based UPnP implementation.
+A 100% Swift based UPnP implementation that draws inspiration from UPnAtom.

 Key features that make this easy to use in a modern swift environment:
 - Concurrency and thread safety through async/await and @MainActor